Bruce Chizen

-Bruce R. Chizen (born 1956) is an American technology executive.
+Bruce R. Chizen (born September 5, 1955) is an American technology executive.
 He was the chief executive officer (CEO) of Adobe Systems from 2000 to 2007.

-Education
+A senior advisor at Permira, he is chairman of McAfee's board of directors.

+Early life and education

-Chizen earned a B.S. from Brooklyn College (City University of New York) in 1978.
+Bruce R. Chizen was born September 5, 1955.
+He grew up in Brooklyn, New York.
+His father owned a retail radio TV appliance store, and Chizen would work there on Saturdays.
+Majoring in health science, Chizen earned a B.S. from Brooklyn College (City University of New York) in 1978.

 Career

+Mattel Electronics and Claris (1980-1994)

 From 1980 to 1983, he worked in Mattel Electronics' merchandising group, helping it grow into a US$500 million business.

 In 1983, Chizen joined Microsoft as the company's eastern region sales director.

+He also worked at Claris Corporation.
 In 1987, he joined Claris as a founding senior manager and later held positions as vice president of sales and of worldwide marketing before becoming vice president and general manager of Claris Clear Choice.

 In 1994 Aldus Corporation hired Chizen to run its consumer division in San Diego (what was formerly Silicon Beach Software).
 Later that year, Aldus was acquired by Adobe Systems and Chizen became vice president and general manager of consumer products.

+Adobe CEO (2000-2008)

-He was named CEO of Adobe in April 2000.
-His most notable action as CEO was the acquisition of Macromedia.
+He joined Adobe in 1994.
+He was named CEO of Adobe in 2000, working out of San Jose, California.
+He was also president from 2000 to 2005, and acting CFO from 2006 to 2007.
+He held the CEO role until 2007.
+Notably, as CEO he oversaw the acquisition of Macromedia in 2005 for $3.4 billion in stock.
 In an interview, Chizen stated that the primary reason for acquiring Macromedia was to get Flash.

 During his 14 years at the company, Chizen engaged in transforming Adobe from a developer of graphics and publishing software into a leading diverse supplier of design, media, and business tools.
 On November 12, 2007, Adobe announced that Chizen would step down as CEO effective December 1, to be replaced by Shantanu Narayen, president and chief operating officer.

-Chizen is a senior advisor for private-equity firm Permira, and has been a venture partner with Voyager Capital since 2009..
-He also sits on the boards of Informatica, Oracle Corporation, Synopsys, Elemental Technologies, NDS, and FullStory.
-Chizen also sits on several nonprofit boards, including the Silicon Valley Education Foundation and of 1st Act Silicon Valley.
+Chizen continued to serve on the board until the spring of 2008, also acting as an advisor until November 28, 2008.